loujacob66/orionxlog/docs/README.md

 - This app reads/writes from `data/podcasts.db` using SQLite
 - Data is parsed from Excel sheets like `2020`, `2021`, etc.
 - `eq_full = full + 0.5 * partial`, floored to integer
+- Backups are stored in Google Cloud Storage
+- Authentication is required for sensitive operations

+For more details on deployment and backup/restore functionality, see:
+- `docs/DEPLOY_TO_CLOUD_RUN.md`
+- `docs/BACKUP_AND_RESTORE.md`